 We use fluorescence or atomic force microscopy and spectroscopy to study physiological and pathological processes not yet fully understood, such as membrane fusion, or permeabilization induced by external agents, including ions, molecules of pharmacological interest or associated with pathologies, nanoparticles.
 We are also able to obtain information on the structural and mechanical properties of membranes and on the changes in these properties induced by external agents.

-The development of biosensors and biomaterials is largely based on the design of hybrid systems obtained by coupling biomolecules and inorganic surfaces.
+The development of biosensors is largely based on the design of hybrid systems obtained by coupling biomolecules and inorganic surfaces.
 Protein microarrays and sensors based on functionalized nanoparticles are just two examples among the many recent developments in nanobiotechnology.
-Understanding the mechanisms of interaction of organic and biological molecules with inorganic surfaces is therefore a key issue.

-A second research field is related to biocompatible materials for the development of prosthetic dental/orthopedic implants.
-Two critical requirements for implant materials are the resistance to bacterial adhesion and the capability to promote bone growth.
-This activity is focused on the preparation of nanostructured titanium dioxide surfaces and on their functionalization with organic/biological molecules able to promote antibacterial properties and osseointegration.
+A further research activity that falls within the biomolecule/surface topic concerns the study of micro/nano-structured metal oxide surfaces of interest in the biomedical field for the development of materials for prosthetic implants.
+Two important properties for prosthetic materials are the resistance to bacterial adhesion and the ability to promote osteointegration.
+This activity is therefore focused on the preparation of porous transition metal oxide films and their functionalization with proper organic/bio-molecules that promote antibacterial properties and osteointegration.